Canon NoteJet

 The Canon NoteJet is a series of notebook computers which include a printer and scanner that was manufactured from 1993 to 1995 by a joint venture between the Canon subsidiary Canon Computer Systems Inc. and IBM subsidiary IBM Japan.
 The Canon branded series was sold worldwide except in Japan, where the similar IBM ThinkPad 555BJ and 550BJ was sold.
 The European model did not use the NoteJet branding and was branded as the Canon BN120C, BN22 or BN200.

 Reviews during the general availability of the series were mixed.
 Historical analyses viewed it either extremely positive or extremely negative.

 History

 Canon, one of the largest printer manufacturers globally, released their first inkjet printer in 1985.
 They joined the x86 PC market in October 1992 as Canon Computer Systems Inc. and launched the Innova PC line in 1993.
 Canon combined these products in the NoteJet series.
 Bubble Jet and BJ are trademarks owned by Canon, which have been used by IBM for their printer-laptops.

 According to Canon, the printer in the NoteJet is 70% smaller than any printer they developed before.

 Models

 The Canon branded models were released globally, except in Japan where the IBM branded ThinkPads were released.
 The NoteJet branding was not used in Europe.

-Canon NoteJet 486
+The Canon NoteJet 486 received the award of merit by BYTE magazine in January 1994.

-It uses the Cyrix 486SLC clocked at 25 MHz as a CPU.
-It weighs 7.7 pounds and the dimensions are 12.2 by 10 by 2 inches.
-The list price was $2499.
-The CPU was manufactured by Texas Instruments.
-The NoteJet 486 was made in three different versions: the model 1 has a 85MB disk, the model 2 has a 130MB disk and the model 3 has a 180MB disk.

-Canon NoteJet II 486C

-The NoteJet II 486C uses a 486SLC2 processor at 50 MHz and weighs 8.6 pounds.
-It has a 10.3 inch DSTN and two PCMCIA slots.
-It has 4MiB RAM with a 130MB HDD or a 260MB HDD.

-Canon NoteJet IIIcx

-The printer is based on the Canon BJC-70.
-It uses a Pentium I clocked at 90 MHz, 16MiB of RAM and a HDD of 810MB.
-It has an internal PCI bus and IrDA, a Sound Blaster card, two Type II PC Card slots or one Type III PC card slot.
-It uses an external AC adapter.

-Canon BN22

-Canon marketed the NoteJet 486 in Europe as the Canon BN22, because the AC adapter and keyboard have differences.

-Canon BN120C

-The Canon BN120C uses a 100 MHz Intel 486, 810MB HDD and 16MiB RAM.

-Canon BN200

-The Canon BN200 is an upgrade from the BN22.
-It has an active matrix 800x600 LCD.

-It was sold in three different models.

-IBM ThinkPad 550BJ

-It used the 25 MHz IBM 486SLC CPU.